harutomo-jp/harutomo-jp.github.io/_posts/2025-06-23-Kerberoasting.md

 ---
 layout: single
-title: Kerberoasting - Dissecting the Persistent Attack
+title: Understanding Kerberoasting from Start to Finish
 excerpt: Kerberoasting - an attack technique first discovered almost a decade ago and yet still remains prevalent as a valid technique for password cracking and pass the hash attacks, enabling privilege escalation and lateral movement within an Active Directory environment.
 Due to the popularity of the attack, there have been countless tools already created to scan for and abuse Kerberoasting easily.
 Having used this attack before many times in CTFs and while studying for my OSCP I believed that I understood how it worked, but recently I was asked to explain it fully and I found myself grasping at terms making me realize I didn't quite know this technique as well as I thought!"
-date: 2025-06-2025
+date: 25-06-2025
 classes: wide
 header:
   teaser: /assets/images/kali-logo.png